beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 #### Skills Salary Insights

 - There is a positive correlation between the number of skills requested per job posting and the median salary earned.
-- Job titles requiring less skills such as business analysts offer a lower average salary than job titles demanding more skills such as data scientists.
+- Job titles requiring less skills such as business analysts offer a lower median salary than job titles demanding more skills such as data scientists.
-- Although engineering roles demand more skills, their average salary is roughly similar and at times less than science and analytics roles.
+- Although engineering roles demand more skills, their median salary is roughly similar and at times less than science and analytics roles.

 #### Skills Salary Conclusion